-On June 30, 2011, the Company announced a definitive agreement to acquire Apache Design Solutions, Inc. ("Apache"), a global simulation software provider for advanced, low-power solutions in the electronics industry.
-On August 1, 2011, the Company completed its acquisition of Apache.
-Under the terms of the agreement, ANSYS acquired 100% of Apache for a purchase price of approximately \$314 million in cash, which included \$31 million in cash on Apache's balance sheet and includes up to \$12 million in contingent consideration that is based on the retention of a key member of Apache's management and to be paid in equal portions on each of the first three anniversaries of the closing of the acquisition.
-The agreement also included incentives for key members of management and employees, earned over a three fiscal year period following closing, including an additional \$13 million of performance equity awards.
-The Company funded the transaction with cash on-hand.
-The complementary combination is expected to accelerate development and delivery of new and innovative products to the marketplace while lowering design and engineering costs for customers.
+On August 1, 2011, the Company completed its acquisition of Apache Design Solutions, Inc., a leading simulation software provider for advanced, low power solutions in the electronics industry.
+Under the terms of the merger agreement, ANSYS acquired 100% of the outstanding shares of Apache for a purchase price of \$314.2 million, which included \$31.9 million in acquired cash and short-term investments on Apache's balance sheet, \$3.2 million in ANSYS replacement stock option awards issued to holders of partially-vested Apache stock options and \$9.5 million in contingent consideration that is based on the retention of a key member of Apache's management.
+The agreement also included \$13.0 million of performance equity awards for key members of management and employees, earned annually over a three fiscal year period beginning January 1, 2012.
+These awards will be accounted for outside of the business combination.
+The Company funded the transaction entirely with cash on-hand.